17Franco/Culturarte/README.md

     CREATE USER 'equipo7'@'localhost' IDENTIFIED BY 'equipo7';

-    GRANT ALL PRIVILEGES ON culturarte.* TO 'equipo7'@'localhost';
+    GRANT ALL PRIVILEGES ON Culturarte.* TO 'equipo7'@'localhost';

     FLUSH PRIVILEGES;